brodieaustin/poisoned-well-novel/poisoned-well.md

 "He's right, 'Mouseling.'
 Without the efforts of this man before us, none of this would exist.
 You seemed surprised?
 Did he not tell you that he is none other than Constantine Wren, the first Lord of Corby."
 Of course, Manan had no idea.
 "Yes, yes, I can see the questions forming on your face.
 Well, sit down and I will explain how the first Lord of Corby became a prisoner in his own dungeon.
 Of course, we must start with the fact that Constantine Wren is an invented name.
 This man was first known as Baruth.
 When I was a small boy, this was the name that men called him.
 Baruth was a skilled and ambitious soldier, who turned a fortune made from plunder during war into a larger fortune during trade.
 But his ambitions did not stop at being the largest land owner, the first among the old line of gentry in this land.
 He had his sights on the throne.
 He would be lord and leige over all these men and land."

 "His money bought secret armies.
 There was even a certain brotherhood that was once connected to Baruth, who now styled himself 'Constantine Wren.'
 In every lord's household men lay in wait making secret signs to each other, ready to strike when the call came.
 By now, I was young man, probably not much older than you mouseling.
 Oh, and my brother, of course, well my half brother.
-We didn't know about him, mother and I. But when Constantine felt the time was right to strike, he introduced into his household his natural son, my brother born of another mother, the daughter of a lord he hoped to make an alliance with."
+We did not know about him, mother and I. But when Constantine felt the time was right to strike, he introduced into his household his natural son, my brother born of another mother, the daughter of a lord he hoped to make an alliance with."

 "The ploy worked, and as he elevated himself by will, so he elevated this boy.
 Did I resent my new found brother?
 No, mouseling, I did not.
 I recalled the string of stillborn brothers and sisters my mother tried to give me.
 I had always hoped to have a young brother to run with and hunt with and shares our secrets.
 We would be bound to each other, this imagined brother and myself."